 As partner of LGU in the coastal protection and management (Bantay-Dagat) in tandem with its own Otoshiami operation.

 Adopted branching as expansion strategy to areas with felt need for cooperative services.
-Aside from BMPC Main Branch, branches was opened in Culasi, Antique in 2004, Sibalom, Antique in 2007, San Jose, Antique in 2008, Balasan, Iloilo in 2010, Barotac Viejo, Iloilo in 2012, Caticlan, Malay, Aklan in 2013, Molo, Iloilo City in 2014, and Kalibo, Aklan in 2015.
+Aside from BMPC Main Branch, branches was opened in Culasi, Antique in 2004, Sibalom, Antique in 2007, San Jose, Antique in 2008, Balasan, Iloilo in 2010, Barotac Viejo, Iloilo in 2012, Caticlan, Malay, Aklan in 2013, Molo, Iloilo City in 2014, and Kalibo, Aklan in 2015, Januiay, Iloilo in 2019.

 BMPC established its Pre-school Learning Center in July 2010 where nursery and kindergarten pre-schoolers are prepared for the formal schooling.

-BMPC strengthened security by installing CCTV and alarm system, as well as smoke detection system in all branch offices.
+BMPC strengthened security by installing CCTV and alarm systems, as well as smoke detection systems in all branch offices.